punktDe/outofbandrendering/Readme.md

 ### Configuration

-You'll need to set the base URI.
+You'll may set the base URI used in CLI context.
+If not "/" and "http://localhost" is used.

 ```yaml
 Neos: